Former Guatemalan soccer head fined $350,000 in FIFA scandal

 - Check your compass: The magnetic north pole is on the move

+“There are no excuse and no justification for my actions,” he told the court, his words translated from Spanish.
+“My actions have brought shame to the world of football.”

+Jimenez said that at the time of the crime, he had been a longtime alcoholic.
+He said he had been sober for more than three years.
+His wife and three children watched from the front row.

-He was charged in November 2015 as part of the second wave of indictments in the U.S. Justice Department’s investigation into soccer corruption.
-He pleaded guilty to racketeering conspiracy and wire fraud conspiracy.
+He was charged in November 2015 as part of the second wave of indictments in the Justice Department’s investigation into soccer corruption.
+He pleaded guilty in July 2016 to one count of racketeering conspiracy and one count of wire fraud conspiracy.

+Jimenez said he arranged to obtain bribes worth hundreds of thousands of dollars for himself and another official of the federation during negotiations with the Miami-based company Media World, later known as Imagina US.
+He said the money was wired from Media World in the U.S. to other people’s accounts in Guatemala, and his share was then distributed to him.
+Jimenez said the payments were in exchange for media rights for Guatemala’s home World Cup qualifiers in 2018 and ’22, and for giving two individuals the right to organize exhibition games involving Guatemala’s national team.

+He faced up to 20 years in prison at sentencing.
+At the time of his guilty plea, he agreed to a forfeiture judgment of $350,000.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports